memgraph/docs/docs/reference-guide/triggers.md

 The query may seem complex, so let's break it down:
 * `CREATE TRIGGER exampleTrigger`: This statement creates the trigger.
-* `ON UPDATE AFTER COMMIT EXECUTE`: This statement specifies what kind of event should activate the trigger.
+* `ON UPDATE AFTER COMMIT EXECUTE`: This statement specifies what kind of event should activate the execution of trigger.
 This one will be triggered for every update operation and the query below will be executed after the update event has been committed.
 * `UNWIND updatedObjects AS updatedObject`: If multiple objects were updated,